hudongsheng-debug/FITS-QuickGuide/Support.md

 - FITS QuickLook Mobile

 ## Support

-If you encounter issues or have suggestions, please use GitHub Issues or App Store feedback.
+If you encounter issues or have suggestions, please contact: hudongsheng356@gmail.com

-## Acknowledgements

-- LAMOST Project
-- Wenmin Sun
-- Haiping Chen